Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Day 1 ANCHORAGE

 Welcome to Anchorage!
 Your Tour Director is on hand late this afternoon to answer any questions.

 Day 2 ANCHORAGE–WHITTIER–VALDEZ

 As you enter Whittier from North America’s longest tunnel, the panoramic view of the ocean, mountains, and glaciers greet you.
-As the gateway to Prince William Sound, this is where you’ll board a GLACIER CRUISE for an up-close look along the 3-mile face of Columbia Glacier, and the epicenter of the Great Alaskan Earthquake of 1964.
+As the gateway to Prince William Sound, this is where you’ll board a GLACIER CRUISE for an up-close look along the 3-mile face of Mears Glacier, and the epicenter of the Great Alaskan Earthquake of 1964.
 Watch for eagles, whales, mountain goats, dolphins, and sea lions!
 Overnight in Valdez, the “Switzerland of Alaska.”

 Day 3 VALDEZ–TOK

 Leave Valdez, home of the Alyeska Pipeline Terminal, and enjoy views of Bridal Veil Falls, Worthington Glacier, and Thompson Pass.
 Visit the Wrangell–St. Elias Visitor Center and discover why this vast national park equals six Yellowstone National Parks, and rises from the ocean to 18,008 feet.
 Overnight in Tok, the “Dog Sled Capital of the World.”

 Day 4 TOK–WHITEHORSE